Akpahsamuel/kick/README.md

 ## 🌍 Supported Networks

-Cell-Fi leverages the Durin framework deployed on:
+Kick leverages the Durin framework deployed on:

 - **Mainnets**: Base, Arbitrum, Optimism, Scroll, Linea
 - **Testnets**: Base Sepolia, Arbitrum Sepolia, Optimism Sepolia, etc.

 ## 🔮 Vision

-Cell-Fi aims to make cryptocurrency as accessible as traditional payment apps like Venmo or Cash App, but with the benefits of decentralized finance:
+Kick aims to make cryptocurrency as accessible as traditional payment apps like Venmo or Cash App, but with the benefits of decentralized finance:

 - **No more copying wallet addresses**
 - **Intuitive phone number-based transactions**